percona/community/content/events/percona-meetups/percona-meetup-for-postgresql-september-2021.md

 ---
 title: "Percona MeetUp for PostgreSQL Sept 2021"
-description: "Join the first Percona Community MeetUp for PostgreSQL for an hour-long talk.
+description: "The first Percona Community MeetUp for PostgreSQL for an hour-long talk.
 We will talk about PostgreSQL Data and Database Security and discuss driving factors for increased PostgreSQL adoption."
 images:
   - events/percona-meetup/cover-meetup-postgres-682.jpg
 date: "2021-09-15"